jtpack/nymphes-osc/README.md

 - Arguments:
   - 0
     - Type: String
+    - Description: The name of the MIDI input port for messages from Nymphes
+  - 1
+    - Type: String
-    - Description: The name of the Nymphes MIDI Port
+    - Description: The name of the MIDI output port for messages to Nymphes

 #### /nymphes_disconnected
 - Description: The Nymphes synthesizer has just been disconnected